 08.30 Gates open and children begin arriving at school

 15.00 End of school day

-Children are not allowed on to the school site before 08.30, unless attending the school's Breakfast Club or Tuesday and Wednesday 'books for breakfast' sessions.
+Children are not allowed on to the school site before 08.30am, unless attending the school's Breakfast Club or visiting the school's library from 8.00am to do Accelerated Reader books/quizzes.
 All children are expected to go straight into their classrooms at the beginning of the day.